Daryl (magician): Career

 In 1973, when he was 18, his performance at an exhibition held by the Kaiser Aluminum company was well received, and he began to travel with the company to perform at their exhibitions.

 In 1999 and 2000 Daryl and his magician wife, Alison, toured the world with Daryl's "New Millennium World Tour Lecture".
 They lectured and performed in over 250 cities in 25 different countries.

 In January 2001, Daryl performed magic at the inauguration celebration of President George W. Bush.

-Daryl enjoyed performing and lecturing in Japan many times, including in February 1982, March 1983, 1985, September 1990 and 2000, and November 2005.
+Daryl performed and lectured in Japan multiple times, including in February 1982, March 1983, 1985, September 1990 and 2000, and November 2005.

-Daryl performed as a headline act at Caesars Magical Empire, Caesars Palace, Las Vegas for 7 years before deciding in 2003 to move, along with his young family, to the Sierra Foothills of northern California.
+He was a headline act at Caesars Magical Empire, Caesars Palace, Las Vegas for seven years before deciding in 2003 to move, along with his young family, to the Sierra Foothills of northern California.
 There he continued to write, invent and perform magic for both lay people and the magical community.